 Information Specific to International Students and Scholars

 Departing the US: Anyone who wishes to depart the United States is always free to do so.
-Through the summer, all GMU instruction will occur online.
+Through Spring 2021, GMU will operate on a hybrid model of face-to-face and online instruction.
 This means that as long as you have reliable internet access, you can complete your coursework from anywhere in the world.
+To keep your SEVIS record active, make sure that you are enrolled full-time and meet the academic requirements of your program.

-Entering/Re-entering the US: As the progression of the global pandemic is uncertain, we cannot offer reliable travel advice for the future.
+As the progression of the global pandemic is uncertain, we cannot offer reliable travel advice for the future.
 Restrictions on entry to the US and many other countries change frequently and without advance notice.
-Many international airports have closed.
-Visit the web page of your country’s embassy for the latest information.
+Visit the web page of your country’s embassy for the latest information on international airport operations.
+Also see the U.S. Customs and Border Protection website for information on port-of-entry screening procedures.

-If you need a new F-1 or J-1 entry visa: Since mid-March, all US consular posts worldwide have closed.
-It is not possible to request a US entry visa at this time, and we do not know when visa interview appointments will be available.
-If you need an F-1 or J-1 entry visa, please monitor the website of the US embassy and/or consular post closest to your residence to learn when they will be open to accept visa applications and interviews.
+If you need a new F-1 or J-1 entry visa: Please monitor the website of the US embassy and/or consular post closest to your residence to learn when they will be open to accept visa applications and interviews.
+See Suspension of Routine Visa Services on the U.S. Department of State website for more information.

 COVID-19 US Entry Restrictions: Currently, entry restrictions apply to individuals who have lived or visited the following places within the past 14 days: